gauthamchandra/learning-ruby-from-js/ruby_oop_design.md

 #Ruby OOP Design

+#Everything is an object

+One of the fundamental tenets of Ruby is that *EVERYTHING* is an object.
+You will see this further in the classes section.

 #Classes

 Unlike JS which needs to use closures to create class-like structures (at least until EcmaScript 6 is finalized and comes out), Ruby has an actual structure designated by the ```class``` attribute.